How much orientation is provided?

 Fairview Hospital will reimburse pharmacy practice residents for travel to and from the ASHP Midyear Meeting and to the Great Lakes Residency Conference.

 Pharmacy practice residents will have the opportunity to precept students from various pharmacy schools throughout the Cleveland area.
 Residents will have the opportunity to attend a wide variety of leadership and employee engagement activities during the residency year.
 Fairview Hospital has an active medical residency program that affords the pharmacy resident an opportunity to not only learn and teach medical residents but it also presents an opportunity to meet and network with these medical professionals on a daily basis.

 Opportunities to make presentations to the medical staff members of the Hospital will present throughout the year.
 The resident may also take advantage of the opportunities afforded by the active community outreach programs at Fairview Hospital.
-Depending on availability, the resident may participate in the teaching certificate program available through Northeast Ohio Medical University (NEOMED).
+The resident will participate in the teaching certificate program available through Northeast Ohio Medical University (NEOMED).

-The residency program is scheduled for accreditation review in 2013 by the American Society of Health System Pharmacists.
+The residency program is fully accredited by the American Society of Health System Pharmacists.

 Currently, Fairview Hospital selects two residents each year.

 When is the application deadline?